 Our Current Exhibit

-Swinging the spotlight to the debut of THE SPACE this summer, the SDDA will open A Lil’ Statler Brothers Exhibit on Friday, July 1, 2022.
-This exhibit honors the Country Music Hall of Fame members and their roots in the Queen City.
-On special loan from the Statler Brothers and their families, A Lil’ Statler Brothers Exhibit features a variety of items and memorabilia from the group’s career that spanned four decades — including some of their legendary costumes, stage equipment, books, a few never before seen photos and props from The Statler Brothers’ show on The Nashville Network.
+Building off of the success of last summer, the 2023 exhibit honors the Country Music Hall of Fame members and their roots in the Queen City.
+On special loan from the Statler Brothers and their families, A Lil’ Statler Brothers Exhibit features a variety of items and memorabilia from the group’s career that spanned four decades — including a few of their music awards, some of their legendary costumes, stage equipment, books, a few never before seen photos and props from The Statler Brothers’ show on The Nashville Network.

 SDDA’s A Lil’ Statler Brothers Exhibit at THE SPACE offers visitors and residents an opportunity to step up, look through the glass (24 hours a day, 7 days a week) from either the New Street windows or inside the New Street parking garage.
 There is no access into THE SPACE for this particular exhibit, only the ability to lean in and look through the glass.
-Curtains open on A Lil’ Statler Brothers Exhibit officially Friday, July 1 and runs through Labor Day.
+Curtains open on A Lil’ Statler Brothers Exhibit officially Memorial Day and runs through Labor Day.

 About the Statlers